Sheep and Goat Identification Requirements

 - Blue Meat Tag (if no owner statement to verify flock of birth and/or flock of origin, animals must be tagged with a blue meat tag and go directly to slaughter)

 In order to trace a positive, suspect or exposed animal, official Scrapie ID must be linked to market ID and adequate records maintained.
-Please call the USDA Office to order free Scrapie Tags at (615) 781-5314 (in Tennessee) or 1-866-USDA-TAG (which routes you to the proper State by telephone prefix) or order free sheep and goat tags online by clicking here.
+Please call the USDA Office to order Scrapie Tags at (615) 781-5314 (in Tennessee) or 1-866-USDA-TAG (which routes you to the proper State by telephone prefix) or order sheep and goat tags online by clicking here.

 Note that Tennessee follows the minimum federal requirement for sheep and goat identification.
 Other states may have more stringent requirements.
 Tags and health certificates or owner/shipper statements are required to move animals across state lines.
 Please contact the destination state prior to moving your animals.